budude2/AdvSciComp_proj/README.md

 # AdvSciComp_proj

-Requires the armadillo library (libarmadillo-dev) for CPU calculations and MAGMA for GPU
+Requires the armadillo library (libarmadillo-devel) for CPU calculations and [MAGMA](https://icl.cs.utk.edu/magma/) for GPU